Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Fuel factory

 Although you have a base production of fuel from your stellar system, it is always good to have more.
 Let's build a fuel factory.
-Click "Build fuel factory" and "Confirm".
+Click "Build fuel factory".
 You should be able to see the information of the fuel factory under "Factories".

 ![player info pop system fuel factory](./images/player-info-pop-system-fuel-factory.png)